tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

   - <a name='19'></a>*expanderName* __where__

-    Returns a three\-element list containing the current character position, line, and column the expander is at in the processing of the current input string\.
+    Returns a three\-element list containing the current character position, line, and column the expander has reached in the processing of the current input string\.

-# <a name='section3'></a>TUTORIAL
+# <a name='section4'></a>Tutorial

 ## <a name='subsection1'></a>Basics